 Unless you have a distribution network the size of a major retailer, you are likely only shipping from one warehouse.
-Even with your own facility, you can partner with ShipBob for a hybrid fulfilment approach to store inventory in multiple fulfilment centers (they often have several locations) to reach a larger volume of customers faster.
+Even with your own facility, you can partner with ShipBob for a hybrid fulfilment approach to store inventory in multiple fulfilment centers to reach a larger volume of customers faster.

-If you ship nationwide, it is a smart choice to have warehouses from the East Coast to the West Coast.
-Customers are coming to expect 2-day shipping is becoming the standard for shipping and customer expectations, so you must be able to ship quickly.
+If you ship in the US, it is a smart choice to leverage warehouses ranging from the East Coast to the West Coast.
+Customers are coming to expect 2-day shipping, so you must be able to ship quickly.
 Placing your inventory in various fulfilment centers (in addition to your own) helps you reach US customers in fewer shipping zones and minimise shipping costs.